daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Starting Equipment:** Appropriate clothing and a light weapon of your choice, plus two expensive items, two moderately priced items, and up to four inexpensive items.

 **Special Abilities:** Choose four of the abilities listed below.
-You can’t choose the same ability more than once unless its description says otherwise.
+You can't choose the same ability more than once unless its description says otherwise.
 The full description for each listed ability can be found in Abilities, which also has descriptions for flavor and focus abilities in a single vast catalog.
 (Some Speaker abilities, like Mind Reading or True Senses, imply a supernatural element.
 If this is inappropriate to the character or the setting, these abilities can be replaced with something from the stealth flavor, or the GM can slightly modify them so they are based in extraordinary talents and insight rather than the supernatural.)

 {{< columns >}}